 Composite fillings are the same colour as your natural teeth, allowing them to blend in with the rest of your smile.
-These materials are also relatively easy to shape and mould onto teeth, and because they bond naturally to teeth, your dentist will not have to remove as much existing enamel during the preparation process.
+These materials are also relatively easy to shape and mould onto teeth.
+Because they bond naturally to teeth, your dentist will not have to remove as much existing enamel during the preparation process.

 In order to place this type of filling, your dentist will first remove decay from the tooth and then apply bonding material to the inside of the cavity.
 After that, thin layers of composite resin are poured into the hole.
 With the help of a curing light, each layer hardens to a solid state.
-When the final layer of the filling has hardened, your dentist will shape the filling so that it matches the shape of your natural teeth.
+At the very end, your dentist will finish shaping your teeth to make them fit in with the surrounding teeth.

 A porcelain filling is created in a dental lab and returned to your dentist, who cements it in place in your mouth.
-It is typically necessary to schedule at least two dental appointments in order to complete the procedure.
+Unfortunately, these fillings will need more than one visit in order to be created and placed.

-In order to create a cast gold filling, a model of your tooth must be created.
+Your dentist will need to create a mould of your tooth in order to have your cast gold fillings made.
 A mixture of gold and other metals, such as silver and copper, is used to create these pieces.

 Much like porcelain fillings, this type of dental filling is made in a dental lab and then returned to your dentist, who cements it into place inside your mouth.
 As a result, this type of filling typically requires at least two dental appointments to complete.

-Silver in colour, amalgam fillings are frequently used to fill teeth located at the back of the mouth.
+Silver in colour, amalgam fillings are a common choice for teeth that sit further back in the mouth.
 They are a mixture of metals, including mercury, silver, copper, and tin, among others.

 While the silver colour may not be appealing to people who prefer a more natural appearance, they are a long-lasting option for molars that are subjected to a great deal of wear and tear.